 - StoryNory – Lots of free stories for kids, including classics, fairy tales, and even original stories.
-New stories are published each week, and you can subscribe to StoryNory’s iTunes feed to download stories, or simply download each story as an MP3 file.
+New stories are published each week, and you can subscribe to StoryNory's iTunes feed to access stories.

 - Librivox – This site offers free audio recordings of books in public domain.
-You can either download the book in a zip file, download by subscribing in iTunes, or subscribe to the Librivox podcast (3 installments a week).
+You can either get the book in a zip file, subscribe in iTunes, or subscribe to the Librivox podcast (3 installments a week).
 [More about audiobooks from Librivox here.]

-- Learning Ally – These audio books are available for download to students with learning disabilities and visual impairments for a nominal fee.
+- Learning Ally – These audio books are available to students with learning disabilities and visual impairments for a nominal fee.